 This annual event is held in loving memory of Cliff Jordan, Jr., Edward J. Sciaba, Sr. and Janice Ferrara.

-Supporters are invited to spend the day on the beautiful Cape Cod Canal for a full day of fun and fundraising, featuring activities for the whole family, including raffles, prizes, BBQ, games, a balloon man, moon bounces, face painting, tug of war, bean bag toss, live musical entertainment and a scenic 7-mile walk along the Canal!
+Supporters are invited to spend the day on the beautiful Cape Cod Canal for a full day of fun and fundraising, featuring activities for the whole family, including raffles, prizes, BBQ, games, a balloon man, face painting, tug of war, bean bag toss, a playground for kids, live musical entertainment by the "Real Deal" and a scenic 7-mile walk along the Canal!

 Proceeds benefit the many in-house patient programs of the A.L.S.
 Family Charitable Foundation as well as research efforts.